johankraft/DevAlertDemoSTM32L475/README.md

 ## Target support

 The DFM library (the DevAlert client) is not hardware dependent and can be used on any processor.
-But the crash dump support relies on crashcatcher and crashdebug which is only available for Arm Cortex-M devices.
+But the core dump support relies on crashcatcher and crashdebug which is only available for Arm Cortex-M devices.
 Officially it only supports ARMv6-M and ARMv7-M processors, but it seems to work fine also on ARMv8-M cores like Cortex-M33, at least with Arm TrustZone disabled.
 As of April 2023, it has not yet been tested with ARM TrustZone.

 ## License and Copyright